rahuldeepattri/cf-java-logging-support/README.md

 ## Sample Applications

-In order to illustrate how the different features are used, this repository includes - a simple java application in the [./sample folder](./sample).
+In order to illustrate how the different features are used, this repository includes
+  * a simple java application in the [./sample](./sample) folder.
-- a simple Spring boot application in the [./sample-spring-boot folder](./sample-spring-boot).
+  * a simple Spring boot application in the [./sample-spring-boot](./sample-spring-boot) folder.

 ## Documentation